 • Multi-agency funding (complex).

 The funding approach adopted will depend upon the complexity surrounding the initiative, particularly the number of agencies involved.

 The purpose of the Guidelines for the Formation, Acquisition and Post Approval Monitoring of Companies is to outline the various issues that should be addressed by agencies in seeking the Treasurer’s approval under section 88 and section 88A of the Financial Accountability Act 2009.
 Under section 58 of the Financial and Performance Management Standard 2019, a department must have regard to the company guidelines in applying for the Treasurer’s approval.
 The company guidelines reinforce the importance of establishing appropriate governance, accountability and monitoring frameworks for companies.

 Queensland Treasury (Treasury) is committed to the values of the Queensland Public Service and to recruiting and retaining the best people for the job.
 We hope the information in this guide helps you better understand the recruitment and selection process and with the preparation of your application.

 Treasury is at the heart of the Queensland Government, providing world-class economic advice and financial services.
 We are responsible for driving better financial and economic outcomes for Queensland, so Queenslanders can prosper now and into the future.
 Working in a central agency, our people develop solutions that have lasting impact on prosperity for Queenslanders.

-At OSR, we believe that building a constructive culture is key to achieving our strategic and organisational objectives.
+At QRO, we believe that building a constructive culture is key to achieving our strategic and organisational objectives.
 We believe that everyone is responsible for creating this culture, and modelling constructive behaviours.